 Maximum Maturity: up to 10 years.

-Rates & Fees: The interest rate is 0%; the borrower pays closing fees; up to 1% servicing fee charged annually.
+Rates & Fees: The interest rate is 0%; the borrower pays closing fees; up to 1% servicing fee is charged annually.

 Loan Uses: Construction, land acquisition, equipment purchase, and other uses approved by the electric cooperative.
 Loan criteria are heavily weighted on job creation, employee training, and improvements in local economic factors.